imanmansour86/FSND/projects/capstone/starter/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.

+- [Auth0] is the authentication and authorization system to handle users with different roles and permissions

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+- [Heroku] is the  cloud platform used for deployment

 ## Database Setup
 With Postgres running, restore a database using the capstone.psql file provided.
 From the backend folder in terminal run: